Reasoning Transfer for an Extremely Low-Resource and Endangered Language: Bridging Languages Through Sample-Efficient Language Understanding: Related Works

-Reasoning is formally described as the cognitive process of logically analyzing available information to reach conclusions, enabling both humans and AI systems to address complex problems and decisions.~\cite{ghosh2025multilingualmindsurvey}.
-Chain-of-thought~\cite{wei2022chain,zelikman2022star} has emerged as a powerful technique for improving reasoning in LLMs.
-By prompting the model to generate explicit step-by-step reasoning, for example, simply instructing the model with ``Let’s think step by step'', CoT can significantly increase accuracy on arithmetic, logical, and commonsense problems.
-CoT prompting was initially studied mostly in English, but recent work shows it can also elicit reasoning in other languages~\cite{shi2023language,qin-etal-2023-cross}, for example, by prompting the model to translate to English first and then solve the task in English. \cite{shi2023language} finds that few-shot examples, prompting with chain-of-thought in English, consistently achieve competitive or better performance than reasoning in the native language of the question.
+Reasoning is formally described as the cognitive process of logically analyzing available information to reach conclusions, enabling both humans and AI systems to address complex problems~\cite{ghosh2025multilingualmindsurvey}.
+Chain-of-thought~\cite{wei2022chain,zelikman2022star} has emerged as a powerful technique for improving reasoning in LLMs by generating explicit step-by-step rationales.
+Recent works explore CoT in low-resource languages~\cite{shi2023language,qin-etal-2023-cross}. \cite{shi2023language} finds that few-shot prompting with CoT in English consistently achieves competitive performance to prompting in the native language.
 To bridge the gap between languages, alignment techniques have been carried out to align representation between low-resource languages and English through learning with parallel sentences~\cite{zhu-etal-2024-question,li-etal-2024-improving-context} or additional multilingual encoders~\cite{huang2024mindmerger}.
-On the other hand, recent works also attempt to directly fine-tune LLMs in reasoning tasks across multiple languages, by obtaining reasoning data in low-resource languages, mostly through neural machine translation~\cite{anand2024multilingualmathematicalreasoningadvancing,lai-nissim-2024-mcot}.
+On the other hand, there are also attempts to directly fine-tune LLMs in reasoning tasks across multiple languages, by obtaining reasoning data in low-resource languages, mostly through neural machine translation~\cite{anand2024multilingualmathematicalreasoningadvancing,lai-nissim-2024-mcot}.

-While prior works highlight stronger performance when aligning the language model to reason in English for tasks in low-resource languages, they typically leverage prompting techniques or require additional modules or data resources.
-In this work, we explicitly train LLMs to separate their reasoning and language understanding capabilities by separating the languages used in internal reasoning and final response.
+While prior works highlight stronger performance when aligning language models to reason in English for tasks in low-resource languages, they typically leverage prompting techniques or require additional modules or parallel corpus.
+In this work, we explicitly train LLMs to separate their reasoning and language understanding capabilities by separating the languages of internal CoT and final response.